 MANSFIELD V COUNTY (Today, KO 3pm)

-NEWPORT County AFC defender Tony James believes the playoffs are a realistic aim for the Exiles as their Blue Square Bet Conference campaign gets under way today.
+NEWPORT County AFC defender Tony James believes the playoffs are a realistic aim for the Exiles as their Blue Square Bet Conference campaign gets under

 It’s an extremely tough start for Newport who travel to second-favourites for promotion Mansfield Town, who clobbered County 5-0 in the corresponding fixture last term.